docsforadobe/after-effects-scripting-guide/docs/text/textdocument.md

 **Description**

-The Text layer’s font specified by its PostScript name.
+The Text layer's font specified by its PostScript name.

 On write, there are very few resrictions on what can be supplied - if the underlying font management system does not have a matching [Font object](fontobject.md#fontobject) instance matching the supplied PostScript name a substitute instance will be created.
 The Font instance returned in the case of duplicate PostScript names will be the 0th element of the array returned from [FontsObject.getFontsByPostScriptName()](fontsobject.md#fontsobject-getfontsbypostscriptname).

 You should use the [Font object](fontobject.md#fontobject) attribute for precise control.

-#### WARNING
-This value only reflects the first character in the Text layer.
+!> **Warning:** This value only reflects the first character in the Text layer.
 If you change this value, it will set all characters in the Text layer to the specified setting.

 **Type**